Custom Metal Stamping | A Comprehensive Guide

 Flanging

-The flanging operation bends metal along a curved axis, which may be used to form a projection or the rim of a part as it relates to part assembly and stiffness requirements.
+The flanging operation bends metal along a curved axis, which may be employed to form a projection or the rim of a part related to assembly and stiffness requirements.

 Forming

-Metal stamping involves a variety of forming operations.
-The stamping press forms the metal material by applying tension, compression, or both.
-The specific type of forming operation selected depends on the material&#;s properties and the part&#;s critical dimensions, balancing formability and strength.
+Metal stamping involves various forming operations.
+The stamping press shapes the metal material by applying tension, compression, or both.
+The specific forming operation selected is influenced by the material's properties and the part's critical dimensions, balancing formability and strength.

 Ironing

-Similar to the coining process, ironing employs compression to form the part by squeezing the metal along a vertical wall to achieve exact thickness and length dimensions.
+Similar to coining, ironing uses compression to form the part, squeezing the metal along a vertical wall to achieve exact thickness and length dimensions.

 Lancing

-In order to free up metal without separating it from the metal strip, lancing slices or slits the metal, which may be used in progressive dies as a part carrier.
+Lancing involves slicing or slitting the metal to free up metal without separating it from the strip, which can be used in progressive dies as a part carrier.

 Piercing

-This metal cutting operation, also called perforating, produces a hole in a formed part or sheet metal, which may be round, square or a custom shape.
-The slug is then discarded.
+This metal cutting operation, also known as perforating, creates a hole in a formed part or sheet metal, which can be round, square, or a custom shape.
+The slug produced is then discarded.

 Pinch Trimming

-Pinch trimming is a special method in which the vertical walls of a drawn or stretched vessel are cut by pinching the metal.
+Pinch trimming is a specialized method in which the vertical walls of a drawn or stretched vessel are cut by pinching the metal.

 Punching

-This forming process uses a punch press to force a tool, called a punch, through the workpiece/material to create a hole and produces a scrap slug that is deposited into the die below the sheet metal.
+This forming process utilizes a punch press to force a tool, called a punch, through the workpiece/material, creating a hole and producing a scrap slug that is deposited into the die below the sheet metal.

 Restriking/Sizing

-Used primarily after major forming operations are complete, restriking employs an additional station in the die to finish precision details such as small embossing and sharp radii.
+This process, primarily used after major forming operations are complete, employs an additional station in the die to finish precision details such as small embossing and sharp radii.

 Shaving

-An operation used to eliminate or minimize die-break, while maximizing the amount of sheared edge.
-The general concept with shaving is to pre-punch the hole slightly smaller, then post-punch the hole to size, using a very tight die clearance.
-This can also be done on a straight or outside edge.
+This operation is designed to eliminate or minimize die-break while maximizing the amount of sheared edge.
+The general concept involves pre-punching the hole slightly smaller and then post-punching it to size using very tight die clearance.
+This can also apply to a straight or outside edge.

 Related links: